itoleck/WindowsPerformance/ETW/Tools/WPT/Practice Traces/README.md

 - **SlowBoot2.etl** - Can you find why this computer took too long to boot?

-- **SlowBoot3.etl** - Can you find why this computer took too long to boot?

 - **SlowBoot4.etl** - Can you find why this computer took too long to boot?

 - **CaseOfThe30SecondFileExplorer.etl** - Can you find out why Windows Explorer was slow to show the "My Computer" files and folders?